cbeveridge00/Connor_Portfolio/Checkers Bot/README.md

 ### Educational Goals

-This project aims to strengthen student skills in python and test algorithm understanding through implementation of the MiniMax and AlphaBeta Algorithms.
+This project aims to strengthen student skills in python and test algorithm understanding through implementation of the **MiniMax and AlphaBeta Algorithms**.
 Students also must come up with a good evaluation function which evaluates a baord state for leaf nodes of the search tree.
 Students must understand and use recursion as a part of these algorithms.

 ### Details